IST407-707/project-checkpoint-1-syracuse-predictions/proposal.md

 The primary risk in this project is the quality and reliability of the data sources.
 Inaccuracies or missing data in the weather dataset from NASA or the road-related datasets from the City of Syracuse could significantly impact the effectiveness of the machine learning algorithm.
 Additionally, changes in data collection methods or environmental factors over the 40-year span of the weather data could introduce biases that may affect the results.

+A secondary risk in this project is that the data sets selected will not be sufficient for creating a model.
+To mitigate this, the team has identified multiple other relevant data sets to be reviewed including the Water Main Break data set and the Syracuse Bike Infrastructure data set.

 The complexity of correlating weather variables with road conditions using machine learning techniques also poses a challenge.
 Machine learning models can be sensitive to the quality and structure of the input data, and any discrepancies or anomalies in the data could lead to inaccurate predictions.

-To mitigate these risks, careful evaluation and preprocessing of the data are essential.
+To mitigate these risks, the team will evaluate and preprocessing of the data.
 This includes identifying and addressing any missing or inaccurate data points, as well as considering potential extraneous variables that could influence the results.
 Additionally, validating the model through various techniques such as cross-validation or holdout validation can help ensure the reliability and accuracy of the predictions.